marchantweb/Marchant-Web/README.md

 ## Development Server

-Start the development server on http://localhost:3000
+Runs a development server with HMR on http://localhost:3000

 ```bash
 npm run dev